Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Data

-After following this procedure, relative to the central full snapshot, we have galaxies that merged at the previous snapshot back in time (a mini snapshot), galaxies that merge at the center full snapshot, and we have galaxies that will merge at the next snapshot forward in time (a mini snapshot).
-Though we identify some merging one snapshot earlier or later, we trace them and take their image from the ``full" snapshot bin center instead of the mini snapshot in which they truly merge.
-That gives us different merger stages, as we are imaging some galaxies pre-merging and post-merging.
-They are the true mergers one snapshot forward and backward in time respectively, but are imaged at these pre or post phases in full central snapshot.
-For our analysis, we consider the pre-merging galaxies our ``pre-coalescence" or ``early-stage" galaxy merger sample since the merger trees still identify two subhalos, and both the true merger galaxies in the central snapshot and the post-merging galaxies as ``post-coalescence" or ``late-stage" mergers as the merger trees only identify one subhalo in both of these stages.
+After following this procedure, relative to the central, ``full" snapshot, we have galaxies that merged at the previous snapshot back in time (a ``mini" snapshot), galaxies that merge at the center ``full" snapshot, and we have galaxies that will merge at the next snapshot forward in time (a ``mini" snapshot). \textbf{In other words the merger can happen any time in the merger window (500Myr around the central snapshot).
+We then trace all mergers} and take their image from the ``full" snapshot bin center instead of the ``mini" snapshot in which they may truly merge.
+That provides different merger stages, as we are imaging some galaxies pre-merging and post-merging.
+They may be true mergers one snapshot forward or backward in time respectively, but are imaged at these pre or post phases in ``full", central snapshot.
+For our analysis, we consider the pre-merging galaxies our ``pre-coalescence" or ``early stage" galaxy merger sample since the merger trees still identify two subhalos, and both the true merger galaxies in the central snapshot and the post-merging galaxies as ``post-coalescence" or ``late stage" mergers as the merger trees only identify one subhalo in both of these stages.
 In our case, because we are using theoretical definitions from the TNG merger trees, these may not match exactly to observational merger stages such as ``first passage" or ``nearing coalescence".